OmixVisualization/qtjambi/www/How-to-develop-Qt-in-Java.md

 Along with debuginfo files, source code files could be extracted.
 However, this is not done unless you specify a target sources directory:

-* `io.qt.sourcesdir` - Specify `user` to let QtJambi extract source code files to user's application data directory.
-Specify `common` to let them be extracted to common program data directory.
-Specify a target directory to let them be extracted there.
+* `io.qt.sourcesdir` - Specify `temp` to let QtJambi extract source code files to temporary directory, `user` for user's application data directory and `common` for common program data directory.
+Specify a target directory (`io.qt.sourcesdir=<path>`) to let them be extracted at the specified location.

 ### Development